 From Jim’s old pal

-Jim’s body was later transferred to the Commonwealth War Graves Cemetery at Syracuse [map].
-This was done with all bodies of British and Commonwealth soldiers that had been given battlefield burials.
+Jim’s body was later moved to the Commonwealth War Graves Cemetery at Syracuse [map].
+The bodies of all British and Commonwealth soldiers that had been given battlefield burials were transferred to cemeteries.
 A standard gravestone of a uniform design was provided by the government, but relatives could specify a personal message to be carved onto the base.
 Jim’s heart-broken parents, Charles and Grace, wrote this for their son:

 HAPPY, SMILING, ALWAYS CONTENT